-When Sara first started attending the Move a year and a half ago, she felt like she had come home.
+When Sara first started attending the Move, she felt like she had come home.
 Sara loves every single aspect of the Move Collective – the freedom of self-expression through authentic movement, the sense of oneness within the community, the meditative aspect and becoming more thoughtlessly aware, the healing that happens through releasing pent up energy and emotions, the playfulness and the joyful celebration of life.
 Through her involvement in this community, Sara has opened to becoming more accepting of herself and others.
 Sara is filled with gratitude every time she steps on the dance floor and feels privileged to have the chance to give back to the community that means so much to her.

 I’m Sylvie Ducharme and I am currently on The Move Advisory Committee.

 I have been going to the Move since the very first day it started.
 It is a very important part of my life and has been for over 10 years.
 It is my strongest community and friendship link.

 Most of my closest friends are regular attending Move members.
 It is one of my most powerful support systems.
 I have known most of the Move leaders since they are my friends.
 I am aware of the many shifts the Move has gone through as well as the challenges involved in being leadership.